gutobortolozzo/noki/README.md

 It acts as a balancer giving the programs the ability to create custom commands as functions and send these commands to be execute in one machine across the cluster.

+It works by default in a multi master mode giving you the ability to run several servers and executors without extra effort.

 Machines in the cluster will automatically be detected just giving the network partial IP (192.168.10) as a configuration.